 The foundation for phytotherapy is the ancient system of medicine.
 All ancient culture used plants as their primary source of medicine and most of the societies in the world, still depend on them today.
-About a quarter of the entire pharmaceutical drugs we know today, were formerly obtained from plant sources.
+About a quarter of the entire pharmaceutical drugs we know today were formerly obtained from plant sources.
 The techniques used to estimate herbal medicines are analogous to those used by “conventional” medicine.
-However, in pharmaceutical drugs the one active chemical is isolated and often synthesized, and that is all that is used.
+However, in pharmaceutical drugs, the one active chemical is isolated and often synthesized, and that is all that is used.
 When using plants, we are dealing with all the chemical compounds of the plant and this is why science cannot always explain why or how a medicinal plant works.

-In herbalism we combine the knowledge of phytotherapy with traditional knowledge, handed down to us by empirical appreciation through generations of medicine woman and men, healers, shamans and witches and throughout different cultures.
+In herbalism, we combine the knowledge of phytotherapy with traditional knowledge, handed down to us by empirical appreciation through generations of medicine woman and men, healers, shamans and witches and throughout different cultures.

-Many herbalists including myself, also advise on other aspects of health, like diet, lifestyle, vitamin intake and spiritual fulfilment.
+Many herbalists including myself, also advise on other aspects of health, like diet, lifestyle, vitamin intake, and spiritual fulfillment.
 This is called a holistic approach; considering all aspects of somebody’s life in order not to just suppress complaints that a client experiences, but also working on eliminating the source of the problem.
-When appropriate, the herbalist will work together with other health care practitioners, to be able to cover all aspects that can help build and nourish the client back to perfect health and aid in prevention of future problems.
+When appropriate, the herbalist will work together with other health care practitioners, to be able to cover all aspects that can help build and nourish the client back to perfect health and aid in the prevention of future problems.